10 Most Dangerous Cities in Virginia (2023 Update)

 |Violent Crimes in 2021||2.442% per 1000 people|

 When you compare South Boston with cities like Portsmouth, it’s quite a small place.
-After a new settlement was set up, it grew into a town that got its incorporation in 1884.
+After a new settlement was set up, it grew into a town and was incorporated in 1884.
 South Boston became an independent city in 1960 but still retains one of the lowest populations in Virginia.

 Despite its small population, South Boston comes in second as one of the places with a high crime rate in Virginia.
 The biggest issue is property crime, especially in those homes that don’t invest in security systems.
 Unsecured homes are 300% more likely to be broken into while the owners are away.

 South Boston lacks a flourishing economy, contributing to a high crime rate.
 About 17.1% of the population lives below the poverty line.
-There’s also the issue of an overwhelmed police department as crime continues to grow at a rate of 20% as per 2021 reports.
+There’s also the issue of an overwhelmed police department as crime continues to grow by 20% per 2021 reports.

 |Murder Rate||1 per 1000 people|

 |Violent Crimes in 2021||1.95 per 1000 people|

 Danville is popular with tourists visiting historical sites.
 However, Danville, unfortunately, ranks among the most dangerous cities in the state of Virginia.
 At the top of the list in terms of crime in this populous place is property crime which rates at 17.65%.
 Southeast neighborhoods are some of the most unsafe.
 You have a 1 in 19 chance of being a victim of crime in these areas where most of the low-income earners in Danville live.
 The north is populated by higher-income residents.